Docker

 You can configure Kameleo inside the container using the same precedence described in Configure.
 In container workflows you typically rely on environment variables or command-line flags appended to docker run.

-Accepted environment variable names mirror the CLI keys with uppercase; see the full list and defaults in Configuration options.
+Accepted environment variable names mirror the Engine keys with uppercase; see the full list and defaults in Configuration options.

-Mandatory credentials must always be provided; without them the app will not authenticate and container startup will fail.
+Mandatory credential must always be provided; without it the app will not authenticate and container startup will fail.

 # Steps